 So again, if you looked at what we did, we took our overall forecast down, as you saw, we reduced our underlying forecast with 2 factors.
 First, it was the tempering of the growth and contribution from some of our international markets, again reflecting some short-term disruptions as well these macro and economic and geopolitical challenges.
 So when we look at our base business, but we would estimate now that our base business is doing is probably growing in the 3.5% to 4.5% range.
 It is, therefore, a couple of points less than what our expectations were just 3 months ago.
-But the second factor that we built into our forecast, and this is what you’re asking specifically about Vivian, that led to a reduction in our top line outlook, and again not surprising, is this unpredictability and uncertainty surrounding the coronavirus and what it may have on our business globally.
+But the second factor that we built into our forecast, and this is what you’re asking specifically about Vivian, that led to a reduction in our top-line outlook, and again not surprising, is this unpredictability and uncertainty surrounding the coronavirus and what it may have on our business globally.
 So we’ve estimated at this point, there’s about a point drag including those markets that are currently affected.
 So to your point, directly from the Asian markets, including China and other parts of Asia, Travel Retail and we haven’t Italy in there.
 So collectively, that’s about 8% of our business.
 And as I said earlier, yes, we’ve already seen areas — many of these areas already affected in results.
 But that being said, we also have, in that 1%, some additional downside impact.
 And we don’t know, none of us knows that’s going to be enough, too much we’re learning daily as this situation and So we’re really only looking at our fourth quarter.
-We haven’t had to estimating downstream, secondary effects on anything beyond the demand we see in an expectation for perhaps it some other markets.
-We don’t know about the economy and the consumer confidence and sentiment and how they may linger into our first quarter and summer months.
+We haven’t had to estimate downstream, secondary effects on anything beyond the demand we see in an expectation for perhaps it some other markets.
+We don’t know about the economy and consumer confidence and sentiment and how they may linger into our first quarter and summer months.

 Target (Earnings Call – 3/3)